aspose-cells/Aspose.Cells-Doc-md/turkish/reportingservices/getting-started/installation/installing-aspose-cells-for-reporting-services/using-dll-only/_index.tr.md

 </Render>

 {{< /highlight >}}
- - Yürütmek için Aspose.Cells for Reporting Services izinlerini ekleyin:
+   - Aspose.Cells for Reporting Services'nün yürütme izinlerini ekleyin:
- - Açık**${Microsoft SQL Server Raporlama Hizmetleri kurulum klasörü}\ReportServer\rssrvpolicy.config** ve bir
+      - **${Microsoft SQL Server Raporlama Hizmetleri kurulum klasörü}\ReportServer\rssrvpolicy.config**'i açın ve
- - Dışa ikincideki son öğe olarak aşağıdakini ekleyin<CodeGroup> eleman (olması gereken<CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):
+      - Add the following as the last item in the second to the outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):

-{{< highlight "xml" >}}
+{{< highlight xml >}}

  <CodeGroup>